 Formula 1 seems to have finally found a stable stateside home at the Circuit of The Americas.
-This will be the ninth running of the United States Grand Prix at the venue, with the Texas circuit having hosted the event since 2012.
+This will be the eleventh running of the United States Grand Prix at the venue, with the Texas circuit having hosted the event since 2012.

 COTA is located around 30km from downtown Austin, and there’s plenty to check out in the city.
 From great gigs to great food, there’s a lot to take in.
 We’ve rounded up the best places to visit on your United States Grand Prix trip in Off-Track Activities.